agussman/a_python_tutorial/README.md

  ## Python 3 Champions

   * [arusahni](https://github.com/arusahni) for additional Boolean examples and corrections on encoding declarations
+  * [calebmoss](https://github.com/calebmoss) for better True/False examples and additional content around lists and dicts
   * Correct a Python 2-ism or provide a contribution to be added!